 San ANTONIO TX 78237

-NOTE: Currently due to COVID-19 social distancing requirements, the Chapter meets virtually by teleconferencing on the second Saturday monthly at 10 am CST.
+NOTE: The Chapter also meets virtually by Zoom on the second Saturday monthly at 10 am CST.
+Contact us for meeting ID and passcode.

 Loyalty, Dedication Responsiveness, Integrity, Selflessness, Service and Respect.